joungmin-choi/DeepMicroGen/README.md

 OTU3,0.00018,0.00024,0.02024,0.01011...,0.000029
 ...
 ```
 For the outputs from Kraken2 and MetaPhlAn3, we provide a module to transform those to the species-level relative abundance profiles for DeepMicroGen.
+You can use those modules in **"prepare_species_RA"** directory.

 If you have the outputs from Kraken2, please edit **"dataset_list.txt"** file having the list of the output filenames, and run the below command :
 ```